pan-training/pan-training.github.io/docs/educational_videos.md

 ### What we recommend

-The recorded presentation style is alot easier and more time effective for most.
+The recorded presentation style is a lot easier and more time effective for most.
 This is especially true if you are used to giving conference talks and/or lectures.
 That being said, there is some preparation required.

 ###### 1. Download and install video recording software: [We recommend OBS.]({{ site.baseurl }}{% link docs/obs.md %})